Managing Severe Tooth Pain at Home: What to Do Before Seeing an Emergency Dentist

 Clove Oil: Nature’s Numbing Agent

-If you pop into any chemist in Manchester, you can probably find clove oil – and it’s worth picking up.
-This little bottle packs a serious punch when it comes to tooth pain relief, thanks to something called eugenol (that’s basically nature’s anesthetic).
-Here’s a pro tip: Less is definitely more with clove oil.
+If you pop into any chemist in Manchester, you can probably find clove oil—and it’s worth picking up.
+This little bottle packs a serious punch when it comes to tooth pain relief, thanks to something called eugenol (that’s nature’s anaesthetic).
+Here’s a pro tip: Less is more with clove oil.
 Apply it sparingly with a cotton bud, and if it feels too strong (trust us, it can be!), mix it with a drop of olive oil to dial down the intensity.

 The Surprising Power of Peppermint Tea